 15.2.
 Jim Thompson Tea Room

 Ala carte lunch and a classic English tea set are on the menu.
-These cost around RM150 for two to share.
+The tea set costs around RM150 for two to share (4 small eaters could share this, we think).
 The premium prices tend to keep the crowds away so you can really savor your time here!

 We adore their homemade scones with genuine clotted cream!
 The sandwiches and other treats on the top level are not bad either.